UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 There isn’t any short-term health insurance in New Jersey.
 They aren’t for sale as the plans available include requirements that aren’t compatible with the short-term plans.
 It’s prohibited in the state and hasn’t been sold in New Jersey for 25 years.

 Many excellent health insurance options are available for low-income people in New Jersey.
-Medicaid and Medicare are two options that give you coverage when you need it.
+Medicaid and Medicare are two options that give you coverage when needed.

 Residents in New Jersey who are 65 or older or have a disability qualify for Medicare.
 The government assistance program helps to pay for medical services.
 It isn’t free, however, and does require some form of payment.
 Nevertheless, it’s still a cheaper option than private health insurance.

-Remember, when choosing a Medicare plan, Medicare supplements, like Medigap, help cover the gap in costs between what the government provides and your medical expenses.
-If you have hefty monthly prescription costs, you should consider Part D, which is prescription drug coverage.
+Remember, when choosing a Medicare plan, Medicare supplements, like Medigap, help cover the gap between the government’s services and your medical expenses.
+Consider Part D, prescription drug coverage, if you have hefty monthly prescription costs.

 Another alternative to private health insurance in New Jersey is Medicaid.
 It’s a government program that is free to low-income people.
 If you make less than 138% of the federal poverty level and also fall under at least one of the following categories, you qualify: